 Air purifiers can only eliminate the spores floating through the air, they can’t do anything about the mold hiding in walls or underneath carpet.

 Another use for UV light is the elimination of viruses and bacteria.
-While more research and development is needed, it is clear that UV light, when properly utilized, can reduce the amount of viruses and bacteria in the air.
+While more research and development is needed, UV light, when properly utilized and given direct, prolonged exposure to the contaminants, has been shown to reduce the amount of viruses and bacteria in the air.

-UV light will sterilize viruses and bacteria faster, but a True HEPA filter will filter out airborne viruses and they will naturally die on their own.
-It's most important to have a True HEPA high-grade filter to achieve the contact time UV light needs to be truly effective.
+UV light will sterilize viruses and bacteria faster, but a high efficiency air filter and a strong motor will filter out airborne viruses and they will naturally die on their own.
+It's most important to have a high-grade filter and strong air flow in a purifier because achieving the contact time UV light needs to be truly effective is difficult when pushing all of your air through the purifier.

 UV Light Air Purification Compared to Other MethodsSo how does UV light compare to other methods?
 Let’s look at a few of the most common strategies and technologies that are used in air purification to discover how UV light compares.

 FiltersMany room air purifiers use filters to trap particles in the air.
-This strategy, which includes advanced HEPA filters, is extremely effective for removing large particles, such pollen or pet dander, but may struggle with extremely small particles, depending on the filter efficiency.
+This strategy, which includes advanced HEPA filter based media, is extremely effective for removing large particles, such pollen or pet dander, but may struggle with extremely small particles, depending on the filter efficiency.

 However, a filter alone does not kill germs and mold spores quickly, it traps them and they die on their own.
-A combination of a True HEPA filter and UV light works as the filter catches particles and gives the light enough time to completely sterilize and kill the harmful particles.
+A combination of a real high efficiency air filter and UV light works as the filter catches particles and gives the light enough time to completely sterilize and kill the harmful particles.
 Just a UV light on its own is not as efficient because the particles need to be captured in the air purifier for the UV light exposure to have enough time to succeed in effectively killing the harmful particles.

 Electrostatic PrecipitatorsThis type of purification is used extensively to clean industrial fumes, steam, and gas before it is released into the atmosphere.
 Essentially, it creates static cling which traps particles, but the process creates a small by-product of ozone, which is harmful to health, making contained UV-C light a safer alternative.